harshitkandpal/Hacktivate2k24/README.md

 ### PHISHING STIMULATOR

-## "Empower Your Team: Train, Test, and Secure with Our Phishing Simulator"
+# Empower Your Team: Train, Test, and Secure with Our Phishing Simulator

 Simulating sophisticated phishing attacks to enhance cybersecurity training and preparedness.